 Reporting a sexual assault, relationship violence or stalking can be daunting, especially if you don't know the outcomes or processes involved.
 This page is designed to assist you in making the right choice, and to help you understand what may happen if you choose to report to a University of Denver official.
 This applies to whether you have experienced violence, a friend of yours has experienced violence or if someone you know is perpetrating and you are unsure what to do next.

-For further advice and information please contact Gillian Kaag, Program Director for the Center for Advocacy Prevention and Empowerment, at 303-871-3853 or firstname.lastname@example.org.
+For further confidential advice and information about how to report please contact Kayla Ham, Coordinator of CAPE Advocacy Services, at 303-871-3853 or firstname.lastname@example.org.

-The Center for Advocacy, Prevention, and Empowerment, the DU Counseling Center, the DU Ombuds Office and the DU Chaplain can and will maintain confidentiality.
+The Center for Advocacy, Prevention, and Empowerment, the DU Counseling Center, and the DU Chaplain can and will maintain confidentiality.

 Confidentiality means that your personal information will be protected and will not be disclosed to others without your permission.

 - Clear and substantial risk of physical danger to self or others exists.
 This may include life-threatening situations or where specific others are endangered by perpetrator (e.g., threats).

 - Required by law (e.g. child abuse reporting statute) or court ordered.
 In this case, efforts are made to protect all sensitive information.